 The bud (meristem) of the palm is the point from which the tree grows.
 Essentially the "heart" of the plant, young buds can become infected with bud rot, causing them to become damaged and prohibiting them from absorbing the nutrients from the soil that are necessary to thrive.

 As this disease progresses, the roots and stem show signs of damage, no new leaves emerge, and the plant can eventually die.
 Phytophthora and Thielaviopsis are both spread through fungal spores and can be treated with fungicides.
 Apply all fungicides per manufacturer instruction.
-Copper-based pesticides are effective in treating bacterial bud rot.
+Copper-based fungicides are effective in treating bacterial bud rot.

 As the fungus that causes this disease spreads and the disease progresses, the spots on the leaves will become larger and may feature a black outline around the perimeter.
 If only leaf spots are present, the prolonged health of the palm has not yet been compromised.
 In more severe infections, rachis blight or petiole blight may be present.
 At this stage in the infection, the tissue of the leaves has been compromised and the disease can easily spread down to the bud of the palm, compromising the healthy growth rate of a pygmy date palm or even endangering its life.